cturek/home/docs/index.md

 I will be working with Guy Lemieux at UBC researching hardware acceleration in chip architecture starting in September 2023.

 Previously, I did research with [Professor David Harris](http://pages.hmc.edu/harris/) as a [Clay-Wolkin fellow](https://www.hmc.edu/engineering/engineering-fellowships/clay-wolkin-fellowship/).
 We designed a RISC-V pipelined processor, and the team is putting the finishing touches on a textbook for teaching courses on the architecture.
-I coauthored a manuscript on the division and square root module which was submitted to IEEE Transactions on Computers and is awaiting approval.
+I coauthored a manuscript on the division and square root module.

 I also [graded and tutored for various classes](https://cturek.github.io/home/classes.html) at HMC.